Counting extensions revisited: Strictly balanced and grounded case (Theorem )

 Our proof of the \onest{} in~\eqref{eq:main:strbal} of Theorem~\ref{thm_strictly_balanced} is based on a fairly standard union bound argument. \begin{proof}[Proof of the $1$-statement in~\eqref{eq:main:strbal} of Theorem~\ref{thm_strictly_balanced}] Fix an arbitrary constant~$\tau > 0$.
 For~$\beta > 0$ as given by \refL{lem:StrBal}~\ref{eq:StrBal:density}, fix constants~$0 < \gamma \le \beta$ and $0 < \alpha < \gamma/2$ as in the proof of the $0$-statement (see \refS{sec:0statement}).
 If~$p > n^{-1/d(G,H) + \gamma}$, then \refR{rem:Phibig}~\ref{eq:Phibig:iv} implies~$\Phi_{G,H} = \Omega(n^\gamma)$, and using~$\eps^2 \Phi_{G,H} = \Omega(n^{\gamma - 2\alpha}) = n^{\Omega(1)}$ we see that the $1$-statement of Theorem~\ref{thm_strictly_balanced} follows from Theorem~\ref{thm_generaltail}~\ref{thm_tail1} with~$t = \eps \mu$.

-In the remaining main case~$p \le n^{-1/d(G,H) + \gamma}$, we fix a root~$\xx \in \osets$.
+In the remaining (main) case~$p \le n^{-1/d(G,H) + \gamma}$, we fix a root~$\xx \in \osets$.
 Since there are~$O(n^{v_G})$ many such roots, for the $1$-statement of Theorem~\ref{thm_strictly_balanced} it suffices to show that, for~$C>0$ large enough,

-To avoid clutter, we shall use the convention that all implicit constants~$c_i$ may depend on~$(G,H)$.
-For the lower tail we shall apply Janson's inequality~\cite[Theorem~1]{RiordanWarnke2015}, which in view of~\eqref{eq:lem:density:subs} from \refL{lem:StrBal}~\ref{eq:StrBal:density} routinely (similarly to the textbook argument~\cite{JLR,JW} for unrooted subgraph counts) gives
+To avoid clutter, we shall henceforth use the convention that all implicit constants~$c_i$ may depend on~$(G,H)$.
+For the lower tail we shall apply Janson's inequality~\cite[Theorem~1]{RiordanWarnke2015} analogously to the textbook argument~\cite{JLR,JW} for unrooted subgraph counts, which in view of~\eqref{eq:lem:density:subs} from \refL{lem:StrBal}~\ref{eq:StrBal:density} routinely gives